1888 Solano Ave./The Alameda.

 1475 Shattuck Ave./Cedar St.

-Boasting a NYC deli feel and a goodly number of very comfortable booths, this casual spot presents popular traditional Jewish deli dishes: chicken soup with 2-inch matzo balls or noodles, long-simmered brisket with carrots and onions, crispy latkes, delicious egg creams (basically a chocolate soda with milk, they contain no egg or cream and here are prepared with house-made chocolate syrup), and creamy rice pudding.
+Boasting a NYC deli feel and a goodly number of very comfortable booths, this casual spot presents popular traditional Jewish deli dishes: chicken soup with 2-inch matzo balls or noodles, long-simmered brisket with carrots and onions, crispy latkes, and creamy rice pudding.
 Currently my favorite item at Saul’s is the Malawac Yemeni pancake consisting of a delicious stretchy-dough base topped with spinach and chopped eggs and served with house-made labne yogurt cheese plus zhoug and harissa sauces; beef shawarma topping is additional.
-An appetizer plate featuring sour, half sour, and dill pickles is perfect to munch on while perusing the menu.
+But I also really like the pastrami Reuben sandwich topped with sauerkraut, Swiss cheese, and Russian dressing on grilled rye.
+An appetizer pickle–sour, half sour, or dill–is perfect to munch on while perusing the menu.
 The deli prepares everything to go.
 I like to pick up a few cookies to take home, especially the black and whites.

 The Butcher’s Son